goschtl/zope/zc.async/branches/dev/src/zc/async/README_2.txt

 ============================
-Configuration Without Zope 3
+Configuration without Zope 3
 ============================

 This section discusses setting up zc.async without Zope 3.
 Since Zope 3 is ill-defined, we will be more specific: this describes setting up zc.async without ZCML, without any zope.app packages, and with as few dependencies as possible.
-A casual way of describing the dependencies is "ZODB and zope.component"[#specific_dependencies]_.
+A casual way of describing the dependencies is "ZODB, Twisted and zope.component," though we directly depend on some smaller packages and indirectly on others [#specific_dependencies]_.

-The next section, `Configuration With Zope 3`_, still tries to limit dependencies, but includes both ZCML and indirect and direct dependencies on a few "zope.app.*" packages like zope.app.appsetup.
-It still is minimal enough that someone wanting to avoid ZCML, for instance, might still find valuable information.

 You may have one or two kinds of configurations for your software using zc.async.
 The simplest approach is to have all processes able both to put items